openmessaging/openchaos/README.md

 ## Fault type

 The following fault types are currently supported:
-- random-partition: isolates random nodes from the rest of the network.
+- random-partition (fixed-partition): isolates random(fixed) nodes from the rest of the network.
 - random-loss: randomly selected nodes lose network packets.
-- random-kill (minor-kill, major-kill): kill random(minor,major) processes and restart them.
+- random-kill (minor-kill, major-kill, fixed-kill): kill random(minor, major, fixed) processes and restart them.
-- random-suspend (minor-suspend,major-suspend): pause random(minor,major) nodes with SIGSTOP/SIGCONT.
+- random-suspend (minor-suspend, major-suspend, fixed-suspend): pause random(minor, major, fixed) nodes with SIGSTOP/SIGCONT.
 - bridge: a grudge which cuts the network in half, but preserves a node in the middle which has uninterrupted bidirectional connectivity to both components (note: number of nodes must be greater than 3).
 - partition-majorities-ring: every node can see a majority, but no node sees the same majority as any other.
 Randomly orders nodes into a ring (note: number of nodes must be equal to 5).